Strangers When We Meet (film): Production

-Art director Ross Bellah elected to have a real house built for the one Larry Coe is designing for Roger Altar in the film.
-Bellah, with architect Carl Anderson, designed an all-wood 3,800-square-foot house and had it built on a hillside lot in Bel Air.
-The filming schedule had to be closely aligned with the house's construction schedule because the house was an important element of the plot, and scenes had to be filmed at various stages of construction.
-The house, at 930 Chantilly Road, Los Angeles, still stands today.
+In an unusual move for a Hollywood production, art director Ross Bellah elected to have a real house built during the course of filming to act as a stand-in for the one that Kirk Douglas's character designs.
+Bellah and Carl Anderson designed a wood-framed 3,800-square-foot house which was then constructed at 930 Chantilly Road in Bel Air.
+Building material manufacturers supplied construction materials in exchange for publicity.
+The Weyerhaeuser Company was the main supplier of wood products during construction and produced its own short film, titled A New Star in Hollywood, that documented the construction process.
+The Ludowici-Celadon Company produced matte white clay roof tiles for the house.

+Because the film's story was set over the course of construction, contractors had to align their schedule with that of the film crew.
+The house proved to be a valuable financial investment for the studio, valued at $250,000 upon its completion in 1960.
+The residence was significantly remodeled after the film's release, but remains standing.

 Reception

-Variety said that the film is "...easy on the eyes but hard on the intellect...an old-fashioned soap opera", and: "It is a rather pointless, slow-moving story, but it has been brought to the screen with such skill that it charms the spectator into an attitude of relaxed enjoyment, much the same effect as that produced by a casual daydream fantasy".
-Time magazine called the movie: "pure tripe".
-"Unvaried strangulated hush", is how film critic Stanley Kauffmann, in The New Republic, described Novak's diction.
-Craig Butler at Allmovie says that Douglas "seems a little out of place", and that the screenplay is "predictable".
+Variety said that the film is "...easy on the eyes but hard on the intellect...an old-fashioned soap opera", and that "It is a rather pointless, slow-moving story, but it has been brought to the screen with such skill that it charms the spectator into an attitude of relaxed enjoyment, much the same effect as that produced by a casual daydream fantasy".
+Time magazine called the movie "pure tripe".
+"Unvaried strangulated hush" is how film critic Stanley Kauffmann, in The New Republic, described Novak's diction.
+Craig Butler at AllMovie says that Douglas "seems a little out of place", and that the screenplay is "predictable".